'A breath of fresh air:' Local officials pleased with federal eviction moratorium extension

 Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, extended the evictions moratorium from June 30 until July 31.
 The CDC said Thursday that "this is intended to be the final extension of the moratorium."

-Rev. Jeff Jaynes, executive director of Restore Hope Ministries, called the announcement a "breath of fresh air" that will temporally alleviate the burden and uncertainty for residents and property owners.
+The Rev. Jeff Jaynes, executive director of Restore Hope Ministries, called the announcement a "breath of fresh air" that will temporally alleviate the burden and uncertainty for residents and property owners.

-"By allowing more time to process those applications that gives up more time to get that assistance out and remove the burden from tenants and also help those landlords," Jaynes said, whose program provides rental assistance.
+"By allowing more time to process those applications, that gives up more time to get that assistance out and remove the burden from tenants and also help those landlords," Jaynes said, whose program provides rental assistance.
 "It is a big win for those who are facing these struggles."

 Various programs, such as the Emergency Rental Assistance Program (ERAP) and the Gold Star Landlord program have helped fill in the void for Oklahoma tenants and property owners.